 The Office of Communications and Marketing serves as the official contact point for all new media in dealing with DEW and the SC Works centers.
 Any media representatives seeking information concerning the programs and services of the agency should be referred to Communications and Marketing at Communications@dew.sc.gov.
-The office is also responsible for the agency's employee DEWsletter, blog, social media presence, marketing, and many other special events and communications activities.
-To include information in the DEWsletter, please contact Communications and Marketing.
+The office is also responsible for agency's blog, social media presence, marketing, "The DEW Dispatch," and many other special events and communications activities.
+To include information in "The DEW Dispatch," please contact Communications and Marketing.